col-tasas/2024-bilinear-end-to-end/README.md

   - Name strings in plotError_nx.m need to be adjusted based on the choices in main.py, i.e., to resemble the ones in the data directory

 ### Controller design
 The controller design is carried out in matlab.
-Each of the exmaples has its own main.m, indicated by the suffix.
+Each of the examples has its own main.m, indicated by the suffix.
 #### Requirements
 The code uses the YALMIB toolbox with the solver MOSEK, and the Statistics and Machine Learning Toolbox.
 ## Contact